 - 1.14.
 A formation leader is responsible in ensuring that a thorough formation briefing is given and must ensure sufficient time is available to conduct one. - 1.15.
 All formations at Flying Displays must be briefed prior to flying8 and the brief should include a walkthrough.
-The following must be briefed as a minimum: - a) Overview Leader establishes the skill level and recent formation experience of formation members, gives an overview of the intended display, and confirms that members have the required competence - b) The formation positions of each pilot and aircraft - c) SUTTO start-up procedures, taxi order and spacing, line-up positioning, takeoff formation and stream interval as appropriate - d) Formation join-up - e) Formation changes - f) Formation spacing - g) Formation flypast / aerobatic minimum height(s) (the most restrictive of the entire formation)9 - Formation minimum separation distance from the crowd (the most restrictive of the entire formation and how the leader will ensure that formation members do not infringe the applicable minima) - Display components such as aerobatic elements, splitting into sub formations, separation, tailchase elements (aerobatic and nonaerobatic), timings, and situational awareness calls - j) Recovery / landing sequence - k) Loser plan (including formation leadership) - I) Break-out, unsighted, loss of situational awareness (SA)
+The following must be briefed as a minimum: - a) Overview Leader establishes the skill level and recent formation experience of formation members, gives an overview of the intended display, and confirms that members have the required competence - b) The formation positions of each pilot and aircraft - SUTTO start-up procedures, taxi order and spacing, line-up positioning, takeoff formation and stream interval as appropriate - d) Formation join-up - e) Formation changes - f) Formation spacing - g) Formation non-aerobatic / aerobatic minimum height(s) (the most restrictive of the entire formation)9 - h) Formation minimum separation distance from the crowd (the most restrictive of the entire formation and how the leader will ensure that formation members do not infringe the applicable minima) - i) Display components such as aerobatic elements, splitting into sub formations, separation, tailchase elements (aerobatic and non-aerobatic), timings, and situational awareness calls - j) Display site topography and hazards - k) Recovery / landing sequence - I) Loser plan (including formation leadership) - m) Break-out, unsighted, loss of situational awareness (SA)